C++ Multiple, Multilevel, Hierarchical and Virtual Inheritance

 The most obvious problem with multiple inheritance occurs during function overriding.

-Suppose, two base classes have a same function which is not overridden in derived class.
+Suppose two base classes have the same function which is not overridden in the derived class.

-If you try to call the function using the object of the derived class, compiler shows error.
-It's because compiler doesn't know which function to call.
+If you try to call the function using the object of the derived class, the compiler shows error.
+It's because the compiler doesn't know which function to call.
 For example,

 class base1 {